awell-health/awell-extensions/extensions/talkDesk/README.md

 Important: Please note that Talkdesk sets a restriction of up to two API requests per second (rps) for each account using their Flows API.

-[Click here](https://studio.talkdesk.com/docs/sending-notifications-to-contacts-via-api-request) to learn more about triggering flows via the Talkdesk API.
+[Click here](https://studio.talkdesk.com/docs/sending-notifications-to-contacts-via-api-request) to learn more about triggering flows via the Talkdesk API and here to read the [API docs](https://docs.talkdesk.com/reference/flows-api-ref).